-As of the date of this Prospectus, the Company is at the pre-operating stage.
+As of the date of this Prospectus, the Company has not yet started commercial operations.

 The Company plans to undertake its solar power projects using a mix of debt and equity.
-For the purposes of this Offer, the Company is allocating [\$\frac{1}{2}\$1,003.00] million to fully fund the construction and development of Phase 1A with a size of 50 MWdc and the construction of the transmission line for the Project amounting to approximately [\$\frac{1}{2}\$200.00 million].
-The remaining [\$\frac{1}{2}\$3,649.00 million] programmed to complete the funding requirements of the construction and development of Phase 1 (practically Phase 1B) shall be funded by debt financing.
+For the purposes of this Offer, the Company is allocating [P1,003] million to fund the construction and development of Phase 1A with a size of 50 MWdc and the construction of the transmission line for the Project amounting to approximately [P200 million].
+The remaining [P3,649 million] programmed to complete the funding requirements of the construction and development of Phase 1 (practically Phase 1B) shall be funded by debt financing.
 In the event that the actual net proceeds to the Company from the Offer may be lower than the expected net proceeds set forth above, the Company may choose to engage with its group EPC contractor, a related party by virtue of common shareholders, to take advantage of preferable payment terms until cash flows of the Company improve.
 Alternatively, the Company may opt to fulfil any funding shortage from debt sources.
-The objective is to launch commercial operations of Phase 1A sooner such that cash flows from this business activity may support the project financing and accompanying debt service relating to the construction and development of Phase 1B, as well as Phase 2.
+The objective is to launch commercial operations of Phase 1A sooner such that cash flows from this business activity may support the project financing and accompanying debt service relating to the construction and development of Phase 2.

-The following shows the sources and uses of funds for the construction and development of Phase 1 based on Offer Price Range of [₱0.50 to ₱1.00] per Offer Share.
+The following shows the sources and uses of funds for the construction and development of Phase 1 based on Offer Price of [up to ₱1.00] per Offer Share.

-Table 29: Sources and Uses of Funds for the Construction and Development of Phase 1
+Table 34: Sources and Uses of Funds for the Construction and Development of Phase 1

-Description Amounts (in †Pmillions)
+Description Amounts (in ₱millions)

 Uses of Funds

 Transmission line construction [₱200.00]

 Phase 1A

 Construction [₱1,003.00]

-Lease during construction [11.50]

 Phase 1B

-Construction [ 3,488.00]
+Construction [₱3,488.00]

-Lease during construction [11.50]

-Financing costs [161.00]
+Financing costs [₱161.00]

+Lease for fiscal year 2022 [₱23.00]

-Total Uses of Funds [ 4,875.00]
+Total Uses of Funds [₱4,875.00]

 Sources of Funds

-Proceeds from debt financings (1) [ 3,649.00]
+Proceeds from debt financings (1) [₱3,649.00]

 Net proceeds from the Offer Allocated for Phase 1 (2) [1,226.00]

 Total Sources of Funds [₱4,875.00]

-- (1) Debt assumes expected loan proceeds needed to complete the construction and development of Phase 1 until the commencement of operations. - (2) Based on the Company's estimated maximum net proceeds to be raised from the Offer after deduction of estimated Offer expenses and general corporate expenses.
+(1) Debt assumes expected loan proceeds needed to complete the construction and development of Phase 1 until the commencement of operations.

+(2) Based on the Company's estimated maximum net proceeds to be raised from the Offer after deduction of estimated Offer expenses and general corporate expenses.